Chania Airport To City

-The inter-city/ urban bus transport hub is at Chania Urban Bus depot near north side of Plateia 1866.
+The inter-city/ urban bus transport hub is at Chania Urban Bus depot near the north side of Plateia 1866.

 Telephone: 28210 98 115/ 28210 93 345

-Bu schedules and timetables are prone to an abrupt change in Crete (or any other Greek island) so it’s important to call beforehand to ascertain exact timing of the bus.
+Bu schedules and timetables are prone to an abrupt change in Crete (or any other Greek island) so it’s important to call beforehand to ascertain the exact timing of the bus.
 The departure points for different destinations can differ widely.

 For example, buses departing to Daratso-Galata-Kalamki start off from 1886 square and so do buses departing to Kounoupidiana, Agia, and Kalamaki Panorama etc. While buses going to Chalepa depart from National Bank and Buses going to Perivolia depart from Zimvrakkidon Street.

 Buses start running from 6 a.m. and continue till 9 p.m.
 Check the schedule here.
 You can also download the app for Chania CityBus (android/IOS).

 The bus fares to different destinations are divided simplistically into two zones; A and B.